cairo-lab/pyOAI/README.md

 If you decide to store your data elsewhere (esp. images), consider creating a softlink from the given directory to the actual location.
 This may be faster than searching for where to modify the scripts.

-Note: Notebooks were written presuming they will be run from the notebook directory.
+**Note:** Notebooks were written presuming they will be run from the notebook directory.
 All paths are relative from that directory.

 ## Where to start
-While the SAS parsing is reasonably quick, it is still faster and more space efficient to convert the data into Pandas dataframes and save them as pickle files.
+While the SAS parsing is reasonably quick, it is still faster and more space efficient to convert the data into Pandas dataframes and save them in a more Python friendly format.
 Only a few notebooks must be run before others, and they are noted below (as well as in the notebooks themselves).

 ### Survey the data